RebelTechnology/OwlProgram/README.md

     $ git submodule init
     $ git submodule update

-edit OwlProgram/common.mk and point TOOLROOT to where arm-none-eabi binaries are installed
+Either install gcc-arm-none-eabi system-wide and ensure the binaries are in your path, or edit OwlProgram/compile.mk and point TOOLROOT to where arm-none-eabi binaries are installed.

-    TOOLROOT ?= /usr/bin/
+    TOOLROOT = /usr/bin/

-to compile puredata patches you need hvcc
+To compile puredata patches you need `hvcc`, the Heavy compiler.

     $ sudo apt install python python-enum34 python-jinja2 python-nose2
     $ git clone https://github.com/pingdynasty/hvcc.git

+To compile patches in native format (e.g. for testing) you will also need the gcc compiler:

+    $ sudo apt install gcc

-compile FirmwareSender
+Compile FirmwareSender

 FirmwareSender makes it possible to use `run` and `store` make targets, or by invoking FirmwareSender directly to run/store a compiled patch to the device using sysex codes.